Scaling Design System Contributions at Amazon Ads

 Supporting Contributors

-Office Hours:
+Office Hours

-Lowered barrier to entry for first-time contributors
+Lowered the barrier to entry for first-time contributors

-Weekly Design System Crit:
+Weekly Design System Crit

-Open sign-up session for any designer working on Storm-related components
+Led open sessions for any designer working on Storm-related components

-Helped refine components and catch issues early
+Provided feedback before formal submissions, helping refine components and catch issues early

-Built community and shared learning across teams
+Built shared learning across teams

 Dedicated Design System Slack Channel:

-Real-time support for design system queries
+Provided real-time support for design system queries across the org

-Announced new community library additions
+Shared examples, best practices, and announced new community library additions

 These support mechanisms directly contributed to the system's adoption by making contributions feel accessible rather than daunting.